lesovsky/noisia/README.md

 ---

 #### Supported workloads:
-- `idle transactions` - active transactions on hot-write tables that do nothing during its lifetime.
+- `idle transactions` - active transactions on hot-write tables that do nothing during their lifetime.
 - `rollbacks` - fake invalid queries that generate errors and increase rollbacks counter.
-- `waiting transactions` - transactions that locks hot-write tables and then idle, that lead to stuck other transactions.
+- `waiting transactions` - transactions that lock hot-write tables and then idle, leading to other transactions getting stuck
-- `deadlocks` - simultaneous transactions where each hold locks that the other transactions wants.
+- `deadlocks` - simultaneous transactions where each holds locks that the other transactions want.
 - `temporary files` - queries that produce on-disk temporary files due to lack of `work_mem`.
 - `terminate backends` - terminate random backends (or queries) using `pg_terminate_backend()`, `pg_cancel_backend()`.
 - `failed connections` - exhaust all available connections (other clients unable to connect to Postgres).